-Join Terri Wagner for an in-depth discussion in this video Using status meetings to check in, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Using status meetings to check in, part of Project Management: Preventing Scope Creep.

 …Project status meetings allow project team members and customers…to stay informed of project performance, problems, issues, and expectations.…As project manager, you're able to gather the information during the…status meeting and communicate the information…to project stakeholders in status reports.…A mature organization will support and encourage full…disclosure of what is occurring on your project.…Less mature organizations may often play that game called shoot the messenger.…